Barclays, Wachovia to pay $378 million to settle U.S. mortgage claims

 The lawsuits sought damages for violations of various state and federal securities laws.

-Banks that have already paid big settlements include JPMorgan Chase & Co, Citigroup and Bank of America Corp.
-The NCUA said it continues to pursue lawsuits against others, including Goldman Sachs Group Inc, Credit Suisse Group AG and Morgan Stanley.
+Banks that have already paid big settlements include JPMorgan Chase & Co (JPM.N), Citigroup (C.N) and Bank of America Corp (BAC.N).
+The NCUA said it continues to pursue lawsuits against others, including Goldman Sachs Group Inc (GS.N), Credit Suisse Group AG CSGN.VX and Morgan Stanley (MS.N).

 The agency said on Monday it also has litigation pending against securities firms over alleged manipulation of interest rates and for failing to perform their duties as trustees for residential mortgage-backed trusts.